 When I say understanding, I’m referring to your assessment of the incidents that have occurred.

-If something went wrong, it’s best to recognize it and look at the little victories that inevitably happen even in defeats.
+If something goes wrong, it’s best to recognize it and look at the little victories that inevitably happen even in defeats.

 Self-confidence will only rise if we can transcend the obstacles we erect for ourselves: resignation (which has to do with acting) on the one hand, and critique on the other.

-Seeing the successes as the sum of our failures can help us gain self-confidence.
+Seeing our successes as the sum of our failures can help us gain self-confidence.

 6- Observe successful people